Poshith24/Sudoko_solver/README.md

 # Sudoko_solver
-How to solve suduko using Python
+How to solve suduko using Python and recursions concept.